What is Baby Head Shaping?

 Caroline Rhodes is a Physiotherapist and Craniosacral therapist at The Body Group in Hong Kong and has over 30 years of experience in treating newborns for baby head shaping.

-If you’re new to us, tell us about your condition and your phone number so we can call for an initial conversation and to get you set up for online appointment bookings.
+Tell us about your condition and your phone number so we can call for an initial conversation.

 What causes a misshapen head?